Hiking Trails in Niagara Falls

 Niagara River Recreation Trail

-Length: 56 kilometres of paved paths
+Length: 56 km paved paths

 Difficulty: Easy (perfect for everyone)